vives-projectweek-1-2020/LocalNeeds/flaskapp/readme.md

 ## How to start the app

-Make sure Flask is installed with pip3.
+Make sure Flask is installed with pip3 and the .envexample is followed.

 ### Windows